Anuragd7440/Image_Analysis/Calculating Percentage Work Done/README.md

 ### Work Progress Calculation Functions

 1. **`get_unique_pixel_values_and_areas(image_path)`**:
-   - Reads the image segmented images and returns a dictionary of unique pixel values and their corresponding counts (areas).
+   - Reads the segmented images and returns a dictionary of unique pixel values and their corresponding counts (areas).

 2. **`calculate_distance(pixel, color)`**:
    - Calculates the distance between a pixel value and a class color (in grayscale).